19hours/sg-statutes/Acts/Exchange Control Act.md

 (5) Any reference in this section to the destination of any goods includes a reference to the ultimate destination thereof.

-(6) In this section, “making entry of the goods for export” means furnishing to the Trade Development Board established under the Trade Development Board Act (Cap.
-330) any such document as may be required by regulations made under section 3(2)(b)(i) of the Regulation of Imports and Exports Act (Cap.
+(6) In this section, “making entry of the goods for export” means furnishing to the Enterprise Singapore Board established by the Enterprise Singapore Board Act 2018 any such document as may be required by regulations made under section 3(2)(b)(i) of the Regulation of Imports and Exports Act (Cap.
 272A) and “entry” shall be construed accordingly.

 [24/95]

+[Act 10 of 2018 wef 01/04/2018]

 ## PART VI